-- Mineral resources segment revenues were \$6,132,000 for the first three months of 2019, a decrease of \$2,999,000, or 33%, from \$9,131,000 during the same period in 2018.
-In contrast with the first quarter of 2018, strong winter rainfall during the first quarter of 2019, resulted in fewer water sales opportunities.
-Comparatively, the Company sold 4,445 acre feet and 7,442 acre feet of water as of March 31, 2019 and 2018, respectively. - Mineral resources segment expenses were \$3,832,000 for the first three months of 2019, a decrease of \$399,000, or 9%, when compared to the same period in 2018.
-The decrease in expenses is primarily associated with decreased cost of sales for water of \$485,000 related to fewer 2019 water sales opportunities as discussed above.
+- Mineral resources segment revenues were \$6,792,000 for the first six months of 2019, a decrease of \$3,839,000, or 36%, from \$10,631,000 for the first six months of 2018.
+The decrease is primarily attributed to decreased water sales revenue of \$4,012,000, or 50%.
+California, during the winter of 2019, experienced above average rain and snow fall, which not only reduced water sales opportunities but impacted pricing. - Mineral resources segment expenses were \$4,430,000 for the first six months of 2019, a decrease of \$396,000, or 8%, when compared to the same period in 2018.
+The decrease in expenses is primarily associated with decreased water cost of sales of \$485,000 as a result of the reduced 2019 water sales opportunities discussed above.

 As anticipated changes come in the future related to groundwater management within California, such as limited pumping in the over drafted groundwater basins outside of our lands, we believe that water banking operations, ground water recharge programs, and access to water contracts as we have purchased in the past will become even more important and valuable in servicing our projects.
-Water sales opportunities for the remainder of 2019 will be limited based on winter rain and snow levels as well as the California State Water Project, or SWP, water allocations being at a 70% level.
+Water sales opportunities for the remainder of 2019 will be limited because of above average winter rain and snow fall which increased the SWP water allocation to 75% and it is anticipated that the allocation may be increased again later in 2019.